Damage jackals ripping right through you

 1. The Arrival 2.
 Forcibly Incarcerated 3.
 Sinking Censorship 4.
 When The Boot Comes Down 5.
 True Believers Inc. 6.
 Reminiscence 7.
 Sepulchral Epitaph 8.
 Lost Paradise 9.
 Accessory Before The Fact 10.
 Aceldama - Terminal Breath 11.
 Subhumanity (A New Cycle)

-Midas Touch made a fairly interesting entry in the technical thrash metal field with their only release.
-Presage Of Disaster bears a strong resemblance to Coroner's early albums though the clean vocals are quite different from Coroner's style.
-Technicality does not mean a lack of intensity here, as the music is about as heavy as anything out there while the songs have a considerable amount of variety in them.
-On the other hand the band's sound is a bit dry and not always so focused, but at least the music has a decent amount of originality.
-Presage Of Disaster is a refined and even intriguing technical thrash metal album - not too remarkable or anything, but the music is quite well done.
+Midas Touch made a fairly interesting entry in the field of technical thrash metal with their only release.
+Presage Of Disaster bears a strong resemblance to Coroner's early albums although the clean vocals are obviously quite different.
+This does not mean a lack of intensity, as the music here is about as heavy as anything out there, despite the songs having a considerable amount of variety in them.
+While the band's sound can be a bit dry and not always fully focused, at least it shows a decent amount of originality.
+Presage Of Disaster is a refined and even intriguing technical thrash metal album - not too remarkable or anything, but it's been made well enough.

 MINOTAUR - Power Of Darkness